Middle School Reading for Boys

 Stan and the Toilet Monster by Steve Shreve

 It came from the sewers. . . .
 It’s just another day on Calamity Avenue.
 Stan Hankie and his friends are playing baseball when the ball—their last one—falls into the sewer drain.
 Everyone knows that there’s a monster in the sewers.
 Stan and his best friend, Larry, go down in search of the ball, anyway.
 But instead of a baseball, they find something else.
 Then strange things start happening around town.
 Is a creature from the sewers coming after them?
 Can Stan and Larry figure out what’s going on before the whole town is destroyed?

 Big Nate series by Lincoln Peirce

-Big Nate is a clever hybrid of graphic novel — cartoon strip style — with a traditional chapter book story. [graphic novel/chapter book, ages 8-12]
+Big Nate is a clever hybrid of the graphic novel — cartoon strip style — with a traditional chapter book story. [middle grade graphic novel, ages 8-12]